-General and administrative expenses consist primarily of compensation and related benefits, reimbursable travel and entertainment expenses related to our executive and administrative staff, general corporate expenses, amortization of intangible
+General and administrative expenses consist primarily of compensation and related benefits, reimbursable travel and entertainment expenses related to our executive and administrative staff, general corporate expenses, amortization of intangible assets, and occupancy costs.
+The decrease in general and administrative expenses for the three months ended April 30, 2017 from the comparable prior period was primarily due to a reduction in stock compensation expense and in professional fees for accounting and legal services.

 Sales and marketing expenses consist primarily of compensation and related benefits and reimbursable travel and entertainment expenses related to our sales and marketing staff, as well as advertising and marketing expenses, including trade shows.
-The increase in sales and marketing expense is primarily due to an increase in personnel costs, as well as to the annual user conference being hosted by the Company in the third quarter of fiscal 2016, whereas no such event occurred in fiscal 2015.
+Sales and marketing expense for the three months ended April 30, 2017 remained consistent with the prior comparable period.